mark-ingenosity/DOpus-IconSetBuilder/INSTALL.md

 2. Now, to get things up and running, execute the installer `install.cmd` from a cmd prompt.
 This will extract the `IconSetBuilder` app folder and setup the Python environment automatically so you don't need to deal with any Python related details.
 3. Read `README.md` in the IconSetBuilder folder for detailed information on configuration and usage.

+## GitHub

+This project can be found on GitHub at [Directory Opus IconSet Builder](https://github.com/mark-ingenosity/DOpus-IconSetBuilder)